 First of all, classic call centers are based on transactional-based contracts to customers using in- and outbound technology.
 This, however, is in contrast to every single academic assessment of the customer’s lifecycle.

 As we know today, the customer experience is based on a variety of touchpoints that need to deliver amazing service during every single transaction.
 In order to achieve that, all touchpoints need to be collectively combined.
 Consequently, there is no room for isolated transactional customer care.

 Moreover, current studies have proven that many of our global customers – especially those from Generation Y – demand a single point of contact during their whole customer lifecycle.
 Take a car, for example.
 Modern customers want to talk to their relationship manager about their sales, service and repurchase experience.
 Thus, there is no room for isolated transactional customer care based on a random selection of contact partners for our customers.

 Classic call centers are often – but not necessarily – outsourced and based on cheap, offshore solutions.
 This in itself is no problem if this important part of your organization has been integrated and aligned with the overall strategy and communication of your company.
 Most researchers have come to the conclusion that without satisfied and loyal employees, you will never achieve satisfied and loyal customers.
 Even worse, you will never realize that isolated employees represent your brand – and there is no room for isolated and strategically neglected transactional customer care.

-In addition, classic call centers are often paid by the amount of contacts they make.
+In addition, classic call centers are often paid by the number of contacts they make.
 This in itself is a transactional concept and leads to a focus on volume performance and time instead of training and adding customer value.
 Therefore, there is no room for isolated and fast-paced customer care.